Why is social climbing so harmful for a leader?

 The leader position sometimes carries with it the possibility of retaliating or using physical or military force.

 The basic concept is that he can do more damage to you than you could possibly do it to him.
-If ever ever wanted, that is.
+If he ever wanted, that is.
 He might also be nice and just imply it ;).

 The Social Status gain here comes from the display of sheer force: if you’re the one who can resort to force and violence and win, then it’s difficult attacking your position.